milanmmore/zoo-ts/README.md

 Fully unit-tested for reliability

-⚙️ Scripts & Commands
+## ⚙️ Scripts & Commands

 Command Purpose
 npm start Run the main zoo simulation npm test Execute test suite npm run build Transpile TypeScript

-📸 Screenshots / Demo
+## 📸 Screenshots / Demo

 (Optional: Add images or GIFs of console output or visualizations if any)

-📜 License
-This project is licensed under the MIT License. 🆓

-🙌 Contributors
+## 🙌 Contributors

-Made with ❤️ by [Your Name] and open to collaboration!
+Made with ❤️ by Milan More and open to collaboration!